-The Company requires compliance with laws and regulations governing export controls in both the United States and in the countries where the Company conducts its business.
+The Company must comply with laws and regulations governing export controls in both the United States and in the countries where the it conducts business.
 A number of countries maintain controls on the destinations to which products may be exported.
 Some of the strictest export controls are maintained by the United States against countries that the U.S. government considers unfriendly or as supporting international terrorism.
-The U.S. regulations are complex and apply both to exports from the United States and to exports of products from other countries, when those products contain U.S.-origin components or technology.
+The U.S. regulations are complex and apply both to exports (i) from the United States and (ii) other countries, when those products contain components or technology originating in the United States.
 In some circumstances, an oral presentation containing technical data made to foreign nationals in the United States may constitute an export subject to control.
 Any questions about export control laws and regulations should be directed to the Company's Chief Compliance Officer.